William-Ryan/Sprint-Challenge-Applied-Javascript/README.md

 3. What is an event listener?

-A: An event listener is an interface to an element that waits and *listens* for the specified event to occur.
+A: An event listener is an interface to an element that waits and "listens" for the specified event to occur.

 4. Why would we convert a NodeList into an Array?

 A: NodeList's are very useful but are only "array-like", not actual arrays.
-As such, many Array methods such as `forEach`, `map`, and `filter` are not accesible.
+As such, many Array methods such as `reduce`, `map`, and `filter` are not accesible.

 5. What is a component?